 What does an Osteopath actually do?

-Osteopathy is based on the premise that mechanical imbalances in the musculoskeletal system predispose the body to ill health by reducing the circulation of vital fluids, i.e. blood and lymph.
-On a practical level, Osteopaths work with their hands, using highly developed palpatory and manipulative skills to get the best possible alignment of the spine and musculoskeletal system.
-Because their patients are mainly self-referred, their training lays great emphasis on recognizing whether the presenting condition is caused by the organic or functional disease.
+Osteopathy is based on the premise that mechanical imbalances in the musculo-skeletal system predispose the body to ill health by reducing circulation of vital fluids, i.e. blood and lymph.
+On a practical level, Osteopaths work with their hands, using highly developed palpatory and manipulative skills to get the best possible alignment of the spine and musculo-skeletal system.
+Because their patients are mainly self-referred, their training lays great emphasis on recognising whether the presenting condition is caused by organic or functional disease.
 Whenever there is any doubt, they will always refer the patient back to their G.P. for further testing and investigation.
 Whilst organic disease does not preclude osteopathic treatment, it does mean that the selection of techniques may need to be modified and/or restricted.

 Organic disease refers to conditions where there is demonstrable pathology or infection involved, e.g. kidney stones.
 Functional disease refers to conditions where there are symptoms but no clear evidence of pathology, e.g. sciatica occurring after a lumbar strain caused by lifting.
-Osteopaths are specialists in treating musculoskeletal pain throughout the body, and speedy referral usually ensures more rapid results, whilst, at the same time, reducing the number of treatment sessions required.
+Osteopaths consider that functional disease is a manifestation of the somatic-visceral reflex, and their treatment usually produces very positive results in these cases.
+They are specialists in treating musculo-skeletal pain throughout the body, and speedy referral usually ensures more rapid results, whilst, at the same time, reducing the number of treatment sessions required.
 RCGP guidelines and the Clinical Standards Group on Back Pain both recommend manipulation if symptoms last more than a few days.

 Apart from manipulation, what other techniques does an Osteopath use?

-Soft tissue techniques and massage, mobilization of joints, positional release techniques and cranio-sacral work, all of which are both gentle and safe, especially for children and the elderly.
+Soft tissue techniques and massage, mobilisation of joints, positional release techniques and cranio-sacral work, all of which are both gentle and safe, especially for children and the elderly.